molszewski/demo-scoreboard-tdd/README.md

 ### Finish game

-It will remove a match from the scoreboard.
+Removes a game with specified home and away teams from the scoreboard.

 ### Update score

-Receiving the home team score and away team score updates a game score.
+Updates the home and away teams scores for the ongoing game.

 ### Get a summary of games by total score as plain text

-Those games with the same total score will be returned ordered by the most recently added to our system.
+The games with the same total score will be returned ordered by the most recently added to our system.

-As an example, being the current data in the system:
+As an example, with the following data in the system:

     Mexico - Canada: 0 - 5
     Spain - Brazil: 10 – 2